-Publishers limit the amount of an eBook that can be printed (or copied and pasted).
+Publishers limit the amount of an eBook that can be printed (or copied and pasted), usually to around 1%.
 This is to prevent infringement of copyright.

 Help and support

 If you have any questions about the Online Library, or if you're having difficulties finding or accessing readings, please contact the Online Library Enquiry Service.